wp-plugins/google-cloud-print-library/readme.txt

 This plugin is mainly for programmers to use.
 It contains an options page to set up a connection to a Google account, and allows you to choose a Google Cloud Print printer from your account and to test printing to it.

 The main use of this plugin is for developers of other plugins to deploy, and integrate with their plugins.
 For example, it has been integrated into <a title="WooCommerce - automatically print orders, invoices and delivery notes" href="https://www.simbahosting.co.uk/s3/product/woocommerce-automatic-order-printing/">this plugin that can send orders (invoices, delivery and packing notes) from a WooCommerce web shop automatically to Google Cloud Print</a>.

+To set up WordPress to have access to Google Cloud Print, you will need to follow this reasonably-simple tutorial: https://www.simbahosting.co.uk/s3/support/configuring-google-drive-api-access-for-cloud-print/

 If you find it useful in your project, then please do consider a donation: http://david.dw-perspective.org.uk/donate